alexkernphysiker/FitGen/README.md

 Compiling
 =========
-If you have your git repository with cmake project you can add a submodule
+If you have your git repository with cmake project you can add needed repositories as submodules:

 	git submodule add https://github.com/alexkernphysiker/math_h.git
 	git submodule add https://github.com/alexkernphysiker/FitGen.git